 The Ease Of Doing Business In Belize

-The pace of business is slow in Belize.
+The pace of starting a business in Belize is slow in Belize.
 It’s astounding how some seemingly huge hurdles can be surmounted, and then the next day, some small matter can hold up operations infuriatingly.

 It’s healthier to just accept longer timelines and logistics chains than you’re used to back home.
 Also, the overall economy is small, and unless you’re export-oriented, there’s a natural size limit to businesses supplying services locally.